splunk/splunk-connect-for-snmp/docs/configuration/configuring-profiles.md

 1. Static profile - polling starts when profile is added to `profiles` field in `inventory` of the device
 2. Smart profile - polling starts when configured conditions are fulfilled, and the device to poll from has `smart_profiles` enabled in inventory.
 Smart profiles are useful when we have many devices of certain kind, and we don't want to configure all of them "one by one" with static profiles.

-   In order to do so, we elect one of the fields (most commonly `sysDescr`), set the filter to match all the devices of this kind and setup polling of the profile.
+    In order to configure smart profile do the following:

+    1. Choose one of the fields polled from device, most commonly sysDescr is being used
+    2. Set the filter to match all the devices of this kind
+    3. Setup polling of the profile by enabling smart profiles for devices you want this profile to be polled

 The template of the profile looks like following: